-These tutorials use real-life data sets that are included in the ASReml-R package to help you explore and learn how to use the software.
+These tutorials use real-life data sets to help you explore and learn how to use ASReml-R.

 Dose-response analysis in toxicology (e-learning course free sample)